-66.9(a)(1) - Fit and proper person test
+Rule 66.9(a)(1) - Fit and proper person (FPP) test

-Holders of an aviation document must pass a fit and proper person test.
-Initial applicants for licences or certificates issued under this part will be required to complete a Fit and Proper Person Questionnaire - CAA 24FPP, that meets the requirements of this test.
+Holders of an aviation document must pass an FPP test.
+Initial applicants for licences or certificates issued under this part will be required to complete a Fit and Proper Person Questionnaire, that meets the requirements of this test.